-4 Select the Requested Packet Interval value for scanning the I/O on the module.
-This value represents the minimum frequency that the module will handle scheduled events.
+- 4 Select the Request Packet Interval value for scanning the I/O on the module.
+This value represents the minimum frequency the module will handle scheduled events.
 This value should not be set to less than 1 millisecond.
-The default value is 5 milliseconds.
-Values between 1 and 10 milliseconds should work with most applications.

-5 Save the module.
+Values between 1 and 10 milliseconds should work with most applications. - 5 Save the module.
 Click OK to dismiss the dialog box.
 The Controller Organization window now displays the module's presence.
+The following illustration shows the Controller Organization window:

-- 6 Copy the User-Defined Data Types from the sample program into your existing RSLogix 5000 project. - 7 Copy the Controller Tags from the sample program into your project. - 8 Copy the Ladder Rungs from the sample program into your project.
+- 6 Copy the Controller Tags from the sample program. - 7 Copy the User Defined Data Types from the sample program. - 8 Copy the Ladder Rungs from the sample program. - 9 Save and Download the new application to the controller and place the processor in run mode.